Niall-OLeary/AKG-Data-Dictionary/README.md

 ## Solution
 The AKG Data Dictionary centralises and documents:

   1. All Snowflake Tables & Fields
 Extracted directly from Snowflake metadata (e.g., INFORMATION_SCHEMA.COLUMNS), including:
   - Schema
   - Table type (base table vs. view)
   - Column names
   - Data types

 2. Calculated Fields
 The dictionary identifies which fields are derived versus raw, making KPI logic, flags and metrics fully transparent.

 3. Filters & Business Rules
 If logic requires filters or special rules, they are captured in dedicated fields.

 4. Dependencies
 The tool records where each field originates and which upstream/downstream dependencies there are, such as:
   - CTEs
   - Other views or base tables
   - Presentation layer tables

 5. Searchable Structure
 The final dictionary is stored in a format that allows users to quickly:
   - Search for a field name
   - Identify whether it is calculated
   - View the SQL logic
   - Understand dependencies across layers
   - Confirm where the “source of truth” resides

+6. Maintaining the Data Dictionary
+When new fields were added or existing logic was changed by the business, a ticket would be raised for the Data Dictionary to be updated, ensuring it was always up-to-date.

 ## Technical Approach
 1) Automated extraction of metadata from Snowflake using INFORMATION_SCHEMA function.